 A comparison of the environmental impacts for each of the alternatives is summarized in Table ES-1.
 This table does not include cultural resources or socioeconomics because none of the water supply and return flow alternatives has an adverse impact on them.
 All of the Lake Michigan water supply and return flow alternatives have no significant adverse impacts and have fewer impacts than groundwater alternatives.
-For the Lake Michigan water supply alternatives, a City of Milwaukee and Oak Creek water supply have the same impact classifications.
-The two alignments have much overlap but a City of Milwaukee water supply has fewer impacts because it is a shorter pipeline.
+For the Lake Michigan water supply alternatives, a City of Milwaukee and Oak Creek (Alignment 1 and 2) water supply have the same impact classifications.
+The City of Milwaukee and Oak Creek Alignment 1 routes have much overlap but a City of Milwaukee water supply has fewer impacts because it is a shorter pipeline.
+The City of Oak Creek Alignment 2 has the least amount of impacts because the route follows previously disturbed transportation corridors for over 90 percent of the alignment.
 A City of Racine water supply differs from Milwaukee and Oak Creek only in its impacts to wetlands, which are more because it has the longest pipeline of the three Lake Michigan water supply alternatives.